Private members-only forum

 This is a common situation and the law is fairly clear.
 Under Regulation E, an unauthorized electronic fund transfer.

-The biggest mistake people make in this situation is hiring an attorney to send the initial letter.
-I'd recommend being patient with the process instead.
+The trap most people fall into is hiring an attorney to send the initial letter.
+I'd recommend being patient with the process instead ngl.

 NAL, but from what I've read, you should send a written demand.
-That said, definitely get a lawyer to look at the specifics.
+Of course the details matter a lot here.

 This happened to me too.
 Have you tried filing a complaint with the relevant agency?
 In my case they investigated and it got resolved without needing a lawyer.